-The Sun Blade X6220 server module requires mass storage drivers not included with the Windows Server 2003 operating system.
-For Windows Server 2008, the required mass storage drivers are included with the Windows Server 2008 distribution media.
+To install the Windows operating system, the Sun Blade X6250 server module might use either an optional compact flash card (Windows Server 2003 only), an SSD (Solid State Drive), or internal SAS hard disk mass storage connected to a RAID Expansion Module (REM).
+When installing Windows Server 2003, except for compact flash and SSD, mass storage drivers are not included with the Windows Server 2003 distribution media.
+When installing Windows Server 2008, the required mass storage drivers are included with the Windows Server 2008 distribution media.
 The following chapters in this document describe how to install the Windows Server 2003 and Windows Server 2008 operating system.
 The installation procedures apply to both the 32-bit and 64-bit versions of Microsoft Windows Server 2003 and Windows Server 2008.